jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-movement-detroit-review.md

 A great experience that I’d fully recommend to anyone who loves good music.
 See you there next year.

-_Words and Photos by Magdalena Olsson_
+_Words and pics by Magdalena Olsson_